thisisrandy/igo/README.md

 Years later, I decided to finish the job as a hobby project.
-The fruits of this effort as undertaken by a mature engineer can be played [here](https://playigo.herokuapp.com).
+The fruits of this effort as undertaken by a mature engineer can be played ~~[here](https://playigo.herokuapp.com).
 Note that hosting is on the [heroku](heroku.com) [free tier](https://devcenter.heroku.com/articles/free-dyno-hours), so the web server may take a few moments to come up if it has been sleeping.
-It should thereafter be responsive until there is no activity for 30 minutes, at which point it will sleep again.
+It should thereafter be responsive until there is no activity for 30 minutes, at which point it will sleep again.~~ **Heroku has discontinued their free tier.
+This project is not currently deployed anywhere, though it be again in the future.**

 For code details and installation, check out the [frontend](frontend/README.md) and [backend](backend/README.md).